derkiab/derkiab.github.io/README.md

 # derkiab.github.io

-# Personal project to learn about web design
+# Personal project to learn about web design using using only raw html and css.